grantcolley/dotnetwhat/README.md

             _values.Dequeue();
         }
     }

-    // Required by IObserver<T>.
-    // No implementation needed for this exercise. public void OnCompleted()
-    {
 }

-    // Required by IObserver<T>.
-    public void OnError(Exception error)
-    {
-        ArgumentNullException.ThrowIfNull(error);
-    }
-}
 ```
 **Review**
--Push-based design using `IObserver<decimal>`.
+- Push-based design using `IObserver<decimal>`.
--Queue-based storage for efficient `O(1)` append/removal.
+- Queue-based storage for efficient `O(1)` append/removal.
--`O(1)` running average calculation using `_sum / _values.Count`.
+- `O(1)` running average calculation using `_sum / _values.Count`.
--Time-window expiry so only prices inside the configured duration are used.
+- Time-window expiry so only prices inside the configured duration are used.
--Injected clock abstraction for deterministic unit testing.
+- Injected clock abstraction for deterministic unit testing.
--Constructor validation for invalid duration and null dependencies.
+- Constructor validation for invalid duration and null dependencies.
--Thread safety using a private lock.
+- Thread safety using a private lock.
--Clear empty-state handling via `TryGetMovingAverage`.
+- Clear empty-state handling via `TryGetMovingAverage`.
--Sealed class to prevent unnecessary inheritance.
+- Sealed class to prevent unnecessary inheritance.

 ## Glossary
 * **Background GC** *- applies only to generation 2 collections and is enabled by default*